rawsh/blogger-backup/README.md

 # Blogger Backup

-## Backs up your blog from blogger using python.
+Backs up your blog from blogger using python.

+This will download all posts as simple html (without website markup) and all images, then point the local posts to the local images.
+This will help you get past the (bull)shit that google does with their images service (e.g. converts to webp, downsizes, has weird urls etc.)

 ### How to use: